SAMMISolutions/docs/doc_posts/_components/core.md

 #### Edit Appearance
 You can right click on a button or press `SHIFT + double click` to edit its appearance.
-Edit your button text, color, image and border size.\
+Edit your button text, color, image, transparency and border size.\
 All button images will be automatically resized and copied to `SAMMI/image` folder.\

 {% include image.html w="50" src="appearance.png" alt="Button Appearance" %}